-A Direct Debit payment has been taken and I don't recognise the organisation
+A Direct Debit payment has been collected and you don't recognise the organisation

 A Direct Debit Instruction should be set up as outlined in Making payments.
-When the arrangements are in place you should receive advance notice confirming when the payments will be taken and how much they will be.
-The advance notice will also advise the name of the organisation that will appear on your bank statement – it is advisable to check this to confirm the details are correct.
+When the arrangements are in place you should receive advance notice confirming when the payments will be collected and how much they will be.
+The advance notice will also advise the name of the organisation that will appear on your bank or building society statement – it is advisable to check this to confirm the details are correct.

 If a Direct Debit payment is taken and you don’t recognise the name of the organisation then follow these guidelines.

-Contact your bank and ask to see a copy of the Direct Debit Instruction, which your bank should have access to within 7 working days.
-Whilst the copy is being obtained you are entitled to an immediate refund of the amount debited from your bank under the Direct Debit Guarantee.
+Contact your bank or building society and ask to see a copy of the Direct Debit Instruction, which your bank should have access to within 7 working days.
+Whilst the copy is being obtained you are entitled to an immediate refund of the amount debited from your bank or building society under the Direct Debit Guarantee.

 Should you confirm that the Direct Debit Instruction is bona fide your bank will re-debit your account:

-If the Direct Debit Instruction cannot be provided or, following production you still do not recognise the organisation, your bank will cancel the Direct Debit Instruction and reclaim the refunded amount from the organisation.
+If the Direct Debit Instruction cannot be provided or, following production you still do not recognise the organisation, your bank or building society will cancel the Direct Debit Instruction and reclaim the refunded amount from the organisation.

 As Direct Debit is purely a method of payment, which does not affect any underlying contract that may exist, the organisation may contact you to resolve any outstanding issues.

-Should your bank fail to provide a refund under the terms of the Guarantee:
+Should your bank or building society fail to provide a refund under the terms of the Guarantee:

 Should the matter still not be resolved: